Machine Reading Comprehension using Case-based Reasoning: Related Work

-\paragraph{Interpretable MRC.} Interpretable methods for machine reading comprehension have seen much recent interest. \citet{thayaparan2020explainability_survey} highlights the challenges facing MRC in terms of explainability and its impact on MRC performance.
+Interpretable methods for MRC have also seen much recent interest. \citet{thayaparan2020explainability_survey} highlights the challenges facing MRC in terms of explainability and its impact on MRC performance.
 Several methods~\citep{https://doi.org/10.48550/arxiv.1412.1632, https://doi.org/10.48550/arxiv.1805.08092, Gravina2018CrossAF} have attempted to improve interpretability in MRC by identifying the supporting sentence for the answer.
 However, these methods rely on the availability of gold-supporting sentences, which may not always be present.
 Other methods utilize graph networks~\cite{https://doi.org/10.48550/arxiv.1911.02170,https://doi.org/10.48550/arxiv.1911.00484} and attention mechanisms to capture the attended parts of text or relations \cite{https://doi.org/10.48550/arxiv.1611.01603, Shao_2020}.
-In this work, we improve interpretability by providing a novel inference procedure that allows us to clearly attribute predictions to specific instances that were used in the decision-making process.
+In this work, we improve interpretability by providing a novel inference procedure that allows us to clearly attribute predictions to previously seen instances that were used in the decision-making process.

-\paragraph{Retrieval-augmented Question Answering.} Retrieval is a significant component of most question-answering systems.
-Retrieve-and-read models, the \textit{de facto} choice for open-domain QA \cite{chen2017drqa,lewis2020rag,guu2020realm}, first retrieve evidence (passages) from a non-parametric memory, followed by using a reader model to predict an answer.
-Most prior work, however, uses fully-parametric, black-box reader models, which implicitly leverage similarities between the contexts of similar questions within their parameters.
-In contrast, our method makes the similarity comparisons in the reading process explicit.
-In settings beyond open-domain, \citet{jiao-etal-2021-rept} introduce a retrieval-based pre-training technique aimed at enhancing the performance in MRC.
-Additionally, \citet{kassner2020bertknn} propose a retrieval-based method for improving cloze-style question answering.
-Their approach involved interpolating BERT predictions with a $k$-nearest neighbors search performed over representations of queries and words within relevant contexts.